Thursday, November 24, 2011

 The article is available on the CMAJ website and from the authors.

-Qualifying Intellectual Property (QIP) Papers
+Measuring Intellectual Property

-The author's research group has completed two substantial empirical studies on innovation in the pharmaceutical sector.
+My group has completed two substantial empirical studies on innovation in the pharmaceutical sector.
 The ensuing articles are entitled:

 "Qualifying Intellectual Property I: Harmonized Measurement of Drug Approval, Drug Patenting and Chemical Components."